haymant/aggo/doc/PageEditorV2Plan.md

 - Stream output to a dedicated `OutputChannel` (`Aggo: Runtime`)
 - Provide `stop()` (optional command in phase 2)

+Implemented in repo (and extended in Phase 2 with stop/restart + baseUrl detection).

 #### 4) Run (Dev) Command

 Command: `aggo.runPageDev`